gsharma007/Bag-count-verification-code/README.md

 # Bag-count-verification-code
-It contains code which verifies the bag count from HQ(ERP software of Delhivery) to LP(Transport management system of Delhivery) using same data stream
+It contains code which verifies the bag count from an ERP software to a Transport management system using same data stream